mathiaskluge/static-site-generator/README.md

 * Bold and Italic
 * Nested Blockquotes
-* ... and probably more I don't know of
+* ... and probably way more I don't know about